Nicologies/Hedwig/README.md

 A configurable TeamCity plugin that notifies your [Slack](https://slack.com) or [Hipchat](https://www.hipchat.com/) recipients.

-With this plugin you will be notified if a build fails and if you
+With this plugin you will be notified if a build fails when you

 - are the author, assignee, or you've commented on a pull request being built
 - triggerred the build